NYSCP Who We Are & What We Do - North Yorkshire

 Multi-Agency Strategies in North Yorkshire

-There are currently two multi-agency strategies in North Yorkshire which lay out the vision and responsibility all services in North Yorkshire who work with children and young people have in ensuring children are safe, happy, healthy, and achieving.
-Both strategies can be viewed by clicking on the drop down menus:
+There are currently four multi-agency strategies in North Yorkshire which lay out the vision and responsibility all services in North Yorkshire who work with children and young people have in ensuring children are safe, happy, healthy, and achieving.
+All strategies can be viewed by clicking on the drop down menus:

 Launched in 2019 is the new Early Help strategy for North Yorkshire, in the strategy’s foreword Stuart Carlton (Corporate Director of Children and Young People’s Service), Scott Bisset (T/Assistant Chief Constable, North Yorkshire Police) and Michelle Carrington (Director of Nursing, North Yorkshire Humber and North Yorkshire Health and Care Partnership):